Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss: ADDITIONAL EXPERIMENTS

-The experiments are conducted using NVIDIA P100 GPUs.
-All models are trained using stochastic gradient descent (SGD) with a momentum of 0.9 and a mini-batch size of 128.
-We apply $\ell_2$ weight decay regularization term of 0.0005.
-Training is conducted for 200 epochs on CIFAR-10/100, and for 100 epochs on Tiny-ImageNet.
-For CIFAR-10 and CIFAR-100, the learning rate is initialized at 0.01 and reduced to 0.001 at epoch 150.
-For Tiny-ImageNet, the learning rate schedule is set to 0.01 initially, reduced to 0.001 at epoch 40, and further decreased to 0.0001 at epoch 60.
-For each loss function, we report the performance of the best model checkpoint selected based on the lowest ECE observed after 120 epochs for CIFAR10/100.
+The experiments are conducted using NVIDIA A100 GPUs.
+All models are trained using stochastic gradient descent (SGD) with a momentum of 0.9.
+For CIFAR-10 and CIFAR-100, we use a mini-batch size of 128, an initial learning rate of 0.1, and an $\ell_2$ weight decay of 0.0005.
+The learning rate is decayed by a factor of 0.2 at epochs 60, 120, and 160, and the training is conducted for 200 epochs for CIFAR-10 and 250 epochs for CIFAR-100.
+For all transformer-based models trained on Tiny-ImageNet, we use a mini-batch size of 256, an initial learning rate of $1 \times 10^{-4}$, a weight decay of 0.0005, and cosine learning rate scheduling for 90 epochs.
+For each loss function, we report the testing performance of the best model checkpoint selected based on the lowest validation loss after a warmup period (up to 40 epochs for CIFAR-10/100, 20 epochs for Tiny-ImageNet).
+Each configuration is run with three random seeds; we report the mean across runs.

-[\textbf{Model selection.}] For dual focal loss and inverse focal loss, We applied cross-validation to determine the appropriate value of $\gamma$, following the approach described in~\citet{mukhoti2020calibrating, tao2023dual}.
-Specifically, we held out 5,000 images from the training set as a validation set, trained on those images, and evaluate performance on the test set to select the best $\gamma$ for the minimum ECE values after enough training epoches.
-We list those selected $\gamma$ values in Table~\ref{tb:gammafordual}.
-We also present the selection $\gamma$ for inverse focal lossin in Figure~\ref{fig:invgammaselection}, which also illustrates that values of $\gamma \ge 4$ should not be considered for this loss function.